-On January 12, world public opinion had mixed reactions to the British-American attack on Houthi forces in Yemen.
+On January 12, world public opinion had mixed reactions to the UK-US attack on Houthi forces in Yemen.

 Previously, US and British media reported that on January 11, the US and British militaries conducted airstrikes on more than 10 Houthi locations in a large-scale retaliatory attack using Tomahawk missiles launched from warships and fighter jets.

-The strikes targeted Houthi logistics centers, air defense systems and weapons storage sites, US officials said, marking the first US military response to a sustained campaign of drone and missile attacks on commercial shipping in the Red Sea since the conflict between Hamas and Israel in the Gaza Strip.
+Several unnamed US officials said the targets of the airstrikes included Houthi logistics centers, air defense systems and weapons storage sites.
+The airstrikes marked the first response by the US military to a sustained campaign of drone and missile attacks on commercial shipping in the Red Sea since the conflict between Hamas and Israel in the Gaza Strip erupted.

 The airstrike came just a week after the White House and a host of partner nations issued a final warning to the Houthis to stop their attacks or face potential military responses.